Municipal waste statistics

 Municipal waste accounts for only about 10 % of total waste generated when compared with the data reported according to the Waste Statistics Regulation (tab env_wasgen).
 However, it has a very high political profile because of its complex character, due to its composition, its distribution among many sources of waste, and its link to consumption patterns.

 Figure 1 and Table 1 show municipal waste generation by country expressed in kilograms per capita.
-To illustrate trends, Table 1 shows waste for selected years, covering the period 1995 to 2014.
-For better readability, Figure 1 covers only the years 2004 and 2014.
-Both include the EU-27 aggregates for comparison.
-In Figure 1, countries are sorted in decreasing order by municipal waste generation in 2014.
+To illustrate trends, Table 1 shows waste for selected years, covering the period 1995 to 2018.
+For better readability, Figure 1 covers only the years 2005 and 2018.
+Both include the EU-28 aggregates for comparison.
+In Figure 1, countries are ranked in increasing order by municipal waste generation in 2018.

-For 2014, municipal waste generation totals vary considerably, ranging from 759 kg per capita in Denmark to 272 kg per capita in Poland and Romania.
+For 2018, municipal waste generation totals vary considerably, ranging from 272 kg per capita in Romania to 766 kg per capita in Denmark.
 The variations reflect differences in consumption patterns and economic wealth, but also depend on how municipal waste is collected and managed.
 There are differences between countries regarding the degree to which waste from commerce, trade and administration is collected and managed together with waste from households.

 From 2004 on, methodologies were finalised in most countries, so the waste generation time series of 2004 and later is more accurate and stable than that between 1995 and 2003.

 In this section, differences in the management of municipal waste are shown and treatment strategies are identified based on reported amounts of municipal waste landfilled, incinerated, recycled and composted.
-Member States were asked to distinguish between incineration with and without energy recovery.
-However, as no clear classification criteria have been applied so far, the comparability of results among countries and over time remains fairly limited .
-Therefore the current data only allow the analysis of the total amount incinerated.
+Member States are asked to distinguish between incineration with and without energy recovery .
+In this article only the total amount incinerated is analysed.

-Table 2 shows the amount of municipal waste treated in the European Union (EU-27) for the period 1995 to 2014 by treatment method, in million tonnes and kg per capita.
-Figure 2 shows the amount of waste generated at EU-27 level and the amount of waste by treatment category (landfill, incineration, recycling, composting).
+Table 2 shows the amount of municipal waste treated in the European Union (EU-28) for the period 1995 to 2018 by treatment method, in million tonnes and in kg per capita.
+Figure 2 shows the amount of waste generated at EU-28 level and the amount of waste by treatment category (landfill, incineration, material recycling, composting and other).

-Even though more waste is being generated in the EU-27, the total amount of municipal waste landfilled has diminished.
-In the reference period, the total municipal waste landfilled in the EU-27 fell by 78 million tonnes, or 54 %, from 144 million tonnes (302 kg per capita) in 1995 to 66 million tonnes (131 kg per capita) in 2014.
+Even though more waste is being generated in the EU-28, the total amount of municipal waste landfilled has diminished.
+In the reference period, the total municipal waste landfilled in the EU-28 fell by 88 million tonnes, or 61 % - from 145 million tonnes (302 kg per capita) in 1995 to 57 million tonnes (111 kg per capita) in 2018.
 This corresponds to an average annual decline of 4.0 %.
-During the last ten years (2004-2014) landfilling has fallen by as much as 5.6 % per year on average.
+For the shorter period 2005-2018 landfilling has fallen by as much as 4.9 % per year on average.

 This reduction can partly be attributed to the implementation of European legislation, for instance Directive 62/1994 on packaging and packaging waste.
 By 2001, Member States had to recover a minimum of 50 % of all packaging put on the market.
 With the revised recovery target of 60 % to be achieved by 31 December 2008, there was a further rise in the amount of packaging waste collected separately.